csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_2.md

 **Site 2: Tunica County, MS**

-Tunica County is the most vulnerable county in terms of overall SVI (0.9720) and crowding (0.9124) with a National Center for Health Statistics(NCHS)/CDC classification of *Large Fridge Metro (2)*.
-This county experiences less crowding than others compared in this analysis, however, as a county in the middle of the Lower Mississippi Delta with a majority black population.
-It represents a different demographic breakdown that is not as represented in the other counties.
+Tunica County is the most vulnerable county in terms of overall SVI and crowding social factor with a classification of Large Fridge Metro (2).
+This county experiences less crowding than others compared in this analysis, but as a county in the middle of the Lower Mississippi Delta with a majority Black population, it represents a different demographic breakdown that is not as represented in the other counties.
 Below is a case study that compares county and census tract vulnerability.

 <img src="/summer2020_research/images/crowding/Tunica County MS-01.png" alt="description of image" class="full-img">